Luci-MG/Under-the-Hood/docs/fundamentaldives/DesignPatterns/Bridge.md

+[//]: # (TODO:: Need to add examples in other Language )

-# **Bridge Design Pattern**
+# **Bridge**

+## **What ?**

-The **Bridge Pattern** is a **structural design pattern** that helps to decouple an abstraction from its implementation so that both can vary independently.
+The Bridge Pattern is a structural design pattern that helps to decouple an abstraction from its implementation so that both can vary independently.
 This pattern is especially useful when you need to manage complex class hierarchies or have multiple dimensions of variations.

----

-## **What ?**

 When both the abstraction (interface) and its implementation (how it works internally) need to evolve, the code becomes complex and hard to manage.
 Bridge helps to separate these concerns.
 The pattern separates the abstraction (interface) from the actual implementation and lets them evolve independently by delegating the concrete work to another interface.

----

 ## **Structure ?**

 The structure involves two key parts:

-1. **Abstraction:** Defines the interface (or abstract class) which client code uses.
+- **Abstraction:** Defines the interface (or abstract class) which client code uses.
-2. **Implementor:** The actual implementations are defined through composition, not inheritance.
+- **Implementor:** The actual implementations are defined through composition, not inheritance.

-The **Abstraction** contains a reference to the **Implementor** (interface or class).
+The Abstraction contains a reference to the Implementor (interface or class).
 This lets the abstraction delegate the implementation details to the concrete implementations.

-??? info "Class Diagram"
+!!! tip "Class Diagram"

     - **Abstraction**: This is an abstract class or interface that defines the methods implemented by Refined Abstraction.
     - **Implementor**: This is an interface or abstract class that defines the implementation methods.